jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

 tackle these projects ourselves.
 Our [demobin](http://wistia.github.com/demobin) contains little API projects customers can now use on their own sites.
 We have internal scripts to generate in-depth stats reports, an issue that had been dogging us for a long time.

 The people who face the problem every day should be given the tools to solve it, if they so choose.
+This means getting the support team access to the best learning content (we use [Code School](http://codeschool.com) and then using those skills to contribute to the marketing site and core product.
+I've found pull request reviews to be one of the best ways to improve.

 ### Support is About More Than Technical Issues